cpardue/projects/mx_recon/README.md

 **TL;DR**
 I often do an nslookup and check MXToolbox for some info.
 So why not make a python script amiright
+it prints the mx, spf, and dmarc records but also organizes details for tags that are and are not declared, outputs into a txt file.
 ______________________________________________________________

 **instructions**